timarney/react-faq/README.md

 [This is the sort of stuff JSX saves you from having to manage](https://gist.github.com/insin/8e72bed793772d82ca8d) Jonny Buchanan ‏@jbscript

 #The Virtual DOM

+>The Virtual DOM provides a lightweight implementation of the DOM and events system.
+Instead of dealing with the browser, you manipulate an in-memory version of the DOM.

 **What is the Virtual DOM?**
 * [React's diff algorithm](http://calendar.perfplanet.com/2013/diff/) Christopher Chedeau @vjeux
 * [The one thing that no one properly explains about React — Why Virtual DOM](https://hashnode.com/post/the-one-thing-that-no-one-properly-explains-about-react-why-virtual-dom-cisczhfj41bmssp53mvfwmgrq) Sai Kishore Komanduri @saiki